 - Cover the container to create a greenhouse affect and keep the paper towels moist.

 - Check the seeds daily.
 If the paper towels start to dry out, mist it with water.
+I’ve never had pre-sprouted seeds grow mold but it is something to look out for, especially if they’ve been in the container for more than a few days.

 - As soon as you notice a root growing out of a seed, it will need to be planted.
 Be careful not to damage the root.
 Larger seeds can be picked up with your fingers but you may need to use something to pick up smaller seeds – a wooden coffee stirrer or popsicle stick works well for this.